erasmo-montoya/foafproject/README.md

 # foafproject
-Using FOAF to create a web app with educational purposes Rodo se la come JAJAJAJA!
+Using FOAF to create a web app with educational purposes.